phaethonp/we-ai/readme.md

 # API for Property Development
+WE-AI is a virtual assistant that uses project data to interpret and respond to user requests.
+It is specifically designed to facilitate communication among users in the property development industry.
+Similar to how Siri operates, but with a focus on helping a diverse group of people - architects, contractors, investors, and more - to communicate and coordinate effectively.
+In essence, WE-AI is the Siri for multiplayer coordination, for the Property Development Industry.<br>
 ### Why we build this framework<br>
 We address these challenges:`Friction` `Lack of Data` `Uneven Information Distribution` `Safety` `Low Productivity`<br><br>
 The **property development industry** is marked by **inherent challenges**, such as **friction** between parties due to **uneven information distribution, safety concerns**, issues related to **quality**, and **low productivity.**<br><br>